kaltura/playkit-js-providers/README.md

 <br> Click [here](docs/api.md) to learn more.
 ## Running the Tests

-Tests can be run localy via [Karma], which will run on Chrome, Firefox and Safari
+You can run tests locally via [Karma], which will run on Chrome, Firefox and Safari browsers.

 [Karma]: https://karma-runner.github.io/1.0/index.html
 ```
 yarn run test
 ```

-You can test individual browsers:
+You can also test individual browsers in the following way:
 ```
 yarn run test:chrome
 yarn run test:firefox
 yarn run test:safari
 ```

-### And Coding Style Tests
+### Coding Style Tests

-We use ESLint [recommended set](http://eslint.org/docs/rules/) with some additions for enforcing [Flow] types and other rules.
+Kaltura use ESLint [recommended set](http://eslint.org/docs/rules/) with some additions for enforcing [Flow] types and other rules.

 See [ESLint config](.eslintrc.json) for full configuration.

-We also use [.editorconfig](.editorconfig) to maintain consistent coding styles and settings, please make sure you comply with the styling.
+We also use [.editorconfig](.editorconfig) to maintain consistent coding styles and settings; please make sure you comply with these styles.

 ## Compatibility